Now Available!

 This book delivers a fresh view of the interconnectedness of the globe and an updated understanding of the underlying economic forces that shape our lives today.
 Readers from business travelers to university students will rethink their basic assumptions about the nature of economics and the role of government.

-Please consider purchasing your copy of Optimal Money Flow directly from Avila University Press, where all proceeds will go for student scholarships.
+Purchase your copy of Money Flow in a Dynamic Economy directly from Avila University Press, where all proceeds will go for student scholarships.

 Other books by